zoemccormick/rbac_workshop/README.md

 ```

 You will be prompted for your docker credentials - these are the ones used for Nexus docker.production.deciphernow.com.
 This will start minikube and run Grey Matter.
-When you see the following pod list with everything ready, navigate to <https://{your-ec2-ip}:30000>, in a browser, and the dashboard should come up.
+When you see the following pod list with everything ready (this will take about ~5 minutes), navigate to `https://{your-ec2-ip}:30000`, in a browser, and the dashboard should come up.

 ```bash
 NAME                                     READY     STATUS    RESTARTS   AGE